github/opensource.guide/overviews/desktop/index.md

 * **Keep your code in one place** — Whether you work on multiple computers, or just want to get some old projects off your hard drive, GitHub the perfect place to store your projects online.

 * **Collaboration** — Once your code is on GitHub, you can invite others to work on your code with you.
-Send them a link to help you debug a problem
+Send them a link to help you debug a problem.

 ![](http://cl.ly/image/242S260f012S/Image%202013-11-05%20at%202.03.09%20PM.png)